maevadevs/Rust-Developer-Foundation/01.Introduction/readme.md

 - We can run `cargo run` to build and run at once
 - Convenience for *`cargo build` + run binaries*
-- We can also use `--release` for the release option

 ```sh
 cd hello-cargo